P2softorg/number3/README.md

 you should see a button, when you click, message should appear in blue (tailwind), the botton working to hide and show, will prove Alpine js is working.

 ### IMPORTANT
-You need to add node modules.   (i have ignored them in .gitignore (also i lost merged and took my gitignore over yours be careful on the merge so that you take your .gitignore over mine than just add the node_modules/ to yours)) step 1, git init -y <br />
+You need to add node modules.   (i have ignored them in .gitignore (also i lost merged and took my gitignore over yours be careful on the merge so that you take your .gitignore over mine than just add the node_modules/ to yours))<br />
+step 1, git init -y <br />
-step 2, npm install tailwindcss postcss postcss-cli autoprefixer tailwind.config.js and postcss.config.js have already been created through our last attempt.
+step 2, npm install tailwindcss postcss postcss-cli autoprefixer<br />
+tailwind.config.js and postcss.config.js have already been created through our last attempt.
 But next time we start from scratch step 3 would be to run (npx tailwindcss init -p), which we did already<br />
-step 3, the package.json should be updated with my last git push, but make sure sure that the npm run build is looking at the right files/folders
+step 3, the package.json should be updated with my last git push, but make sure sure that the npm run build is looking at the right files/folders<br />
   "scripts": {
     "build": "postcss static/src/main.css -o static/dist/main.css",
     "watch": "postcss static/src/main.css -o static/dist/main.css --watch"